-Control is required to determine "what to do next" - to choose which primitive operation is to be applied at any given moment.

-"Beyond the capability to execute the

-basic operations singly, a computing

-machine must be able to perform them

-according to the sequence - or rather,

-mathematical problem that is the actual
+- Control is required to determine "what to do next" - to choose which primitive operation is to be applied at any given moment. - "Beyond the capability to execute the basic operations singly, a computing machine must be able to perform them according to the sequence - or rather, the logical pattern - in which they generate the solution of the mathematical problem that is the actual purpose of the calculation in hand" (von Neumann, 1958, p.

-the logical pattern - in which they

-purpose of the calculation in hand"

-generate the solution of the

-(von Neumann, 1958, p.
 11)